 - 1/2 inches single sleeve ratcheting chuck provides tight bit...

 - Ergonomic handle delivers comfort and control.Tool Width:1.9 inch

 This is a pros tool!
 But priced to reflect that.
 Here at Let’s Fix It Up we love the Mikita brand.
 A bit more then many people want to spend on a cordless drill, but in our opinion its worth the expense.
 Awesome power, long lasting very quick charging battery.

-- Makita-built 4-pole motor delivers 480 in. lbs. of Max Torque
+- Makita built 4 pole motor delivers 480 inch pounds of Max Torque

 Easy to use and handle.
 Multi-clutch, variable speed.
 This tool is incredibly durable and it won’t ruin the budget.
 I have operated and own many Milwaukee tools and cordless drivers.
 If I have any complaints at all, it would be that the battery life is a tad bit shorter then some.
 Good drill though.

 Bosch DDB181-102 18V Lithium-Ion 1/2″ Compact Tough Drill/Driver with one Battery, Charger & Contractor Bag

 Great choice in Cordless Drills from a manufacturer with a solid reputation.
 Durable, light weight yet plenty of power.
 You can’t go wrong with this drill. but here at Let’s Fix It Up, we believe it is just a little over priced.

 - Most compact 18-Volt drill/driver allows for optimal handling in...

 - Lightest weight 18-Volt drill driver: for less fatigue during...